ankur8931/achaud16.github.io/index.md

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.
 -->

-# Ankur Chowdhary, PhD Candidate
-# Arizona State University
+I am a PhD student specializing in Cybersecurity at ASU.
+My research interests include Cloud Security, Software Defined Networks, AI and Web Security.
+I have very keen interest in cybersecurity competitions and practical applications of security.

 <!--
 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
+# Ankur Chowdhary, PhD Candidate
+# Arizona State University

 ## Header 2